fabeha-raheel/uav_swarms/docs/Installations_and_InitialSetup.md

 Note: After all the installation steps are complete, it is recommended to reboot the PC.

+Basic commands to test if the drone is working: mode GUIDED arm throttle takeoff 1 mode LAND

 ## References:
 1. [Intelligent Quads Tutorials](https://github.com/Intelligent-Quads/iq_tutorials)